wunan96nj/Theia_MobiSys2024_Client/README.md

 The client-side component runs on Unreal Engine 4.26.
 The client device is the Microsoft HoloLens 2 MR headset.
 In this repository, we provide the client demo in the format of an Unreal Engine project that can run on the Windows OS.
 The project can be easily packaged and deployed to HoloLens 2.

-We use the following plugins in the Unreal Engine.
+We use the following plugins in the Unreal Engine:

 Instructions:

+1) Clone this project.
+Given its large size, we also recommend downloading the project from our Google Drive link (https://drive.google.com/file/d/1q1poEaog2Kmi6TcmVa1POocq1o0i8oR6/view?usp=sharing).
-1) Open the Unreal Engine project and modify the IP address at line 319 of the cpp file at GaPe/Source/PointCloud/PointCloudRenderer.cpp to match the server’s IP address.
+2) Open the Unreal Engine project and modify the IP address at line 319 of the cpp file at GaPe/Source/PointCloud/PointCloudRenderer.cpp to match the server’s IP address.
-2) Compile the project with Unreal Engine 4.26.
+3) Compile the project with Unreal Engine 4.26.

 Potential Errors: